 The rarest include stars and possibly even a president’s likeness (such as Washington, Garfield or Lincoln).
 During the Spanish-American War, there were even covered dishes shaped like ships or busts of Admiral Dewey.
 And, the “Holy Grail” of milk glass collecting are plates that launched the 1908 presidential campaigns of both William Howard Taft and William Jennings Bryan.

 Designs can sometimes help with the identification process, because unfortunately, many of the pieces often do not include company markings on the bottom.
-(For example, hobnail, which happens to be my favorite, wasn’t introduced until the 1960’s.)
+(For example, hobnail, which happens to be my personal favorite, wasn’t actually introduced until the 1960’s.)

 The largest manufacturers include: